 (D) copy of the applicable rules as specified in the notice granting reciprocity.

-(5) If the state from which the radiation machine is proposed to be brought does not issue certificates of registration or equivalent documents, a certificate of registration shall be obtained from the agency in accordance with the requirements of this section.
+(5) If the state from which the radiation machine is proposed to be brought does not issue certificates of registration or equivalent documents, a certificate of registration shall be obtained from the agency per the requirements of this section.

-(6) The agency may withdraw, limit, or qualify its acceptance of any certificate of registration or equivalent document issued by another agency upon determining that the action is necessary in order to prevent undue hazard to occupational and public health and safety or property.
+(6) The agency may withdraw, limit, or qualify its acceptance of any certificate of registration or equivalent document issued by another agency upon determining that the action is necessary to prevent an undue hazard to occupational and public health and safety or property.

-(7) Reciprocal recognition will expire 2 years from the date it is granted.
-A new request for reciprocity shall be submitted to the agency every 2 years.
+(7) Reciprocal recognition will expire two years from the date it is granted.
+A new request for reciprocity shall be submitted to the agency every two years.
 Reciprocity requests made after the initial request shall include the following: